nikeyes/DotNetProjectsDependenciesViewer/README.md

 Generate a graph with the dependencies between solutions, projects, nuget packages, local bookstores and libraries GAC

 ## Usage:
-DotNetProjectsDependenciesViewer.ConsoleUI.exe -p=solutionsPathBase [OPTIONS]
+DotNetProjectsDependenciesViewer.ConsoleUI.exe [OPTIONS]

+[OPTIONS]
--p, --path=VALUE           the root path of the solutions to search dependencies.
+-p, --path=VALUE           REQUIRED - the root path of the solutions to search dependencies.
 Sample: -p=d:

 -n, --nuget=VALUE          nuget packages to show only its dependencies.
 You can use as many times as you want this parameter.
                            Sample: -n=newtonsoft.json -n=Microsoft.AspNet.Razor-3.2-3